asvae/my-articles/perfect-modal/article.md

-# Hunt for perfect modal
+# Vue.js hunt for perfect modal

 **#modal #popup #javascript #vuejs 2017-05-08**

 ![vue navigation](assets/perfect-modal-header.png)

 Hey.
-Today we will pursue our dream for perfect modal.
-Being perfect means:
+Today we will pursue our dream of a perfect modal.
+Perfect means:
-* Floats above everything else.
+* It floats above everything else.
 * Is not blocking.
 * Supports nesting of any depth.
-* Doesn't conflict with other elements on the page.
+* Doesn't collide with other elements on the page.

 Seems easy enough, right?
 Let's glance over different solutions I harbored.